-Like other designations, a designation under the Alternative Pathway would last up to 15 years.
+Mr. Bergelin explained that like other designations, a designation under the Alternative Pathway would last up to 15 years.
 It may be renewed multiple times if the provider continues to meet applicable AWS requirements.
 The remaining groundwater allowance would decrease with reported pumping and roll over into each renewal until eliminated.
-The provider could also apply for standard Designation of Assured Water Supply (DAWS), which does not require 30% of new supplies to offset groundwater pumping.
-Alternative Pathway does not increase groundwater pumping, it reduces previously unconstrained groundwater pumping with new supplies, and anchors new growth in designations.
+The provider could also apply for a standard Designation of Assured Water Supply (DAWS), which does not require 30% of new supplies to offset groundwater pumping.
+The benefits of the Alternative Pathway is that it does not increase groundwater pumping, reduces previously unconstrained groundwater pumping with new supplies, and anchors new growth in designations.
 Issues the Assured Water Supply Committee will need to resolve are, 1) determine size of groundwater allowance, 2) impact to CAGRD's replenishment obligation, 3) sufficiency of requiring 30% of new water supplies to offset groundwater pumping.